lawnjelly/Misc/Batching/gles2_batching.md

 Soon we will be migrating this work to the 4.x branch, but for now at least some of the improvements will be available in 3.x.

-One of the most eagerly awaited 2D features has been batching of drawcalls, and it is something me and clayjohn have spent several weeks researching and coming up with a reasonable implementation, that should hopefully significantly increase performance in a lot of 2D games.
+One of the most eagerly awaited 2D features has been batching of drawcalls, and it is something myself and clayjohn have spent several weeks researching and coming up with a reasonable implementation, that should hopefully significantly increase performance in a lot of 2D games.

 ## The problem